top of page

 Save up to $324 by reserving your seats before 12 Mar!

-*VWOs-Charities Capability Fund (CCF) Training Grant
+VWOs-Charities Capability Fund Training Grant$944*

-**Community Care Training Grant (CCTG)
+Community Care Training Grant$194.40**

-All prices stated include prevailing GST.
+All prices stated include GST.

 *Up to 80% seminar fee funding for NCSS member agencies

-**Up to 90% seminar fee funding for AIC approved organisations
+**Up to 90% seminar fee funding for AIC approved organisations to be claimed directly from AIC.
+(Full payment is required from participants at the time of registration.)

 ABOUT THE FACILITATOR